Martingale Methods for Sequential Estimation of Convex Functionals and Divergences: Explicit corollaries for common divergences

 \textbf{Total Variation Distance.} We now similarly derive time-uniform bounds for the discrete Total Variation distance $\norm{P_t-P}_{\mathrm{TV}} := \frac 1 2 \sum_{j=1}^k \left|(C_j/t) - p_j\right|$.
-The following Corollary follows from Theorem~\ref{thm:main} using elementary tail bounds for the Total Variation distance (see for instance \cite{berend2013}). \begin{corollary} For all $\delta \in (0,1)$, we have
+The following Corollary follows from Theorem~\ref{thm:main} using elementary tail bounds for the Total Variation distance (see for instance \cite{berend2013}), together with an expectation bound due to~\cite{kamath2015}. \begin{corollary} For all $\delta \in (0,1)$, we have

 \end{corollary} Up to a polylogarithmic factor, the bound of Corollary \ref{cor:tv} scales at the parametric rate of convergence when the alphabet size $k$ is fixed.
 For general distributions with uncountable support, such rates are not achievable under the Total Variation distance due to the lack of absolute continuity of $P_t$ with respect to $P$.
 The following subsection studies a notable exception, in which parametric rates are retained when the measures are smoothed by convolution with a kernel admitting fixed bandwidth.